felix-lang/fbuild/docs/introducing-fbuild.markdown

 On top of this alternative design, `Fbuild` comes out of the box with some pretty advanced features:

- * Linux and Apple support (Windows support will come soon)
+ * Linux, Apple and Windows support
- * C, C++, OCaml, Bison, and Felix builders
+ * C, C++, OCaml, Java, Scala, Bison, and Felix builders
  * Multilevel namespaces for builders
  * Simple creation of new builders
  * Extensive configuration system for c90, c99, most of posix, and other libraries
  * On-demand configuration
  * Simultaneous building
- * Detects file changes via digests verses timestamps
+ * Detects file changes via file digests
  * Pretty output
- * Very speedy (though it could be much faster)
+ * Very speedy

 Here's a quick example, in a file called `fbuildroot.py`: